Ten Dances Around the World

 May 5th, 2018 by Richie Kormos

-It’s no secret that people everywhere, of all different walks of life and cultures, love to dance.
+It’s no secret that people everywhere, of all different walks of life and cultures, love to dance, a lot of people love to take dance classes, specially when it comes to DivaDance classes.
 Whether it be to express emotion, to celebrate, or for ritual purposes, the art of dance is not limited to one place: it is everywhere.
 Let’s explore dance around the world.

 The Samba of Brazil